 What are burns?

-Burns are a type of injury caused by heat.
-The heat can be thermal, electrical, chemical,
+Burns are a type of injury caused by injury to the skin from excessive heat or another

-or electromagnetic energy.
+energy.
 Most burn accidents happen at home.
-About 75% of all burn
+About 75% of all burn injuries in children

 Smoking and open flame are the leading causes of burn injury for older adults.
 Scalding

-is the leading cause of burn injury for children.
-Both infants and the elderly are
+is the leading cause of burn injury for young children.
+Both infants and older adults

 What are the different types of burns?

-A burn injury usually results from an energy transfer to the body.
+A burn injury often results from an energy transfer to the body.
 There are many types

-of burns caused by thermal, radiation, chemical, or electrical contact:
+of burns caused by thermal, radiation, chemical, or electrical contact, or friction:

-and cause tissue cell death or charring.
-Hot metals, scalding liquids, steam, and
+These burns also cause tissue cell death or black charring.
+Hot metals, scalding liquids,

 Radiation burns.
-Burns caused by prolonged exposure to ultraviolet rays of the sun, or to other sources
+Burns caused by prolonged exposure to ultraviolet rays of the sun.
+Also caused by

 Chemical burns.
-Burns caused by strong acids, alkalies, detergents, or solvents coming into contact
+Burns caused by strong acids, alkalis, detergents, or solvents coming into contact

 Electrical burns.
 Burns from electrical current, either alternating current (AC) or direct current